Diljale

 Diljale is a 1996 Indian Hindi-language romantic action film directed by Harry Baweja, with screenplay by Karan Razdan.
 The film stars Ajay Devgn, Madhoo and Sonali Bendre along with Parmeet Sethi, Shakti Kapoor, Gulshan Grover and Amrish Puri in supporting roles.
-The film received positive reviews, and earned a lifetime gross of ₹ 15.85 crore.
+The film received positive reviews, and earned an India Net Collection of ₹ 15.85 crore.
 IBNLive included Diljale among its list of "Ajay Devgn's memorable films".

 Plot

 The film starts with Radhika (Sonali Bendre) being introduced to an Army Captain Ranvir (Parmeet Sethi) by her father, Raja Saab (Shakti Kapoor), an erstwhile king and current politician.
 Raja Saab tells her that the Captain will be a good husband for her.
 On the day of the engagement, news breaks of a terrorist attack in a nearby village led by the terrorist, Shaka (Ajay Devgn).
 Ranvir and Raja Saab leave with a large force to that village.
 But that turns out to be a ruse as Shaka comes to the venue of the engagement and burns the wedding Mandap.
 Then, he stares for long at Radhika, who looks at him with hatred, and leaves.
 Shaka reaches his lair, where he meets his leader, Dara (Amrish Puri) and Shabnam (Madhoo) and the rest of his gang.
 Dara welcomes him and proclaims him to be Diljale.
 Shabnam (Madhoo), who loves him, tries to hug him, but Shaka rebuffs it.

 Shaka then goes to visit his mother (Farida Jalal), and the story of Shaka is shown in a flashback.
 Shaka was originally Shyam, a patriotic college student and son of a local village leader.
 Radhika studies in the same college, and they both fall deeply in love.
 When Raja Saab tries to usurp all the village land, Shyam's father leads all the villagers against him.
 Raja Saab bribes a local police officer (Gulshan Grover), who falsely accuses Shyam's father to be a terrorist and kills him in an encounter.
 When Shyam goes to Raja Saab's home to take revenge, Raja Saab (who knows of their love affair and feels it is below his family's dignity) frames Shyam also as a terrorist and tries to kill him.
 Shyam escapes, but Radhika, who only sees him threatening her father, berates him and proclaims him a terrorist.
 Brokenhearted, Shyam joins Dara's group and becomes Shaka.
 Back in the present time, Ranvir surrounds Shaka at his mother's home but finds himself outnumbered by Shaka's men.
 Shaka asks him to go away.
 Ranvir then confronts Radhika and asks her if she knows Shaka from earlier.
 Under pressure from Raja Saab, she denies knowing Shaka.